-These differences impact how a B2B company goes about their business.
+These differences impact how a B2B company goes about its business.

 On the other hand, if it’s the actual decision-maker you’re talking to, you might want to think about a strategy that is much more focused on business results and KPIs.

-Creating a customer journey map helps chart the stages your customers go through.
+Creating a customer journey map for B2C helps chart the stages your customers go through.
 It is a crucial first port of call in improving your customer journey, because it allows you to find touchpoints you had neglected before or bottlenecks that appeared.
-Here are five steps to help you create your journey map.
+Here are six steps to help you create your B2B customer journey map.

 In a B2B environment, there are often multiple people involved, all with different roles and responsibilities.
 In fact, the typical buying group for a complex B2B solution involves six to 10 decision makers according to Gartner.
 And they’ll all have different requirements you’ll have to take on board.
 Make sure you understand their level of influence on buying decisions, too.